-Narrowing this down to top 5 was challenging.
+Narrowing this down to top 5 was “wicked” challenging – that’s Maine slang for ya!
 There are too many neat towns in Maine.
 Here it goes, small towns in Maine that you MUST visit in your lifetime:

 Bar Harbor makes every list of best places to visit in Maine, for a very good reason.
 Bar Harbor is situated on Mount Desert Island where the mountains meet the sea in a glorious coastal scene.
 Bar Harbor has it all: great dining, authentic art galleries and boutiques and amazing coastal diversions.
-Jordan’s Restaurant or Cafe This Way are both great eateries to check out.
+Cafe This Way is a great eatery to check out.
 You’re also right next door to Acadia National Park, one of the nation’s top national landmarks, you must visit when staying in Bar Harbor.
-I would recommend the Bay Meadow Cottages for quieter lodgings, or Harborside Hotel for an in town top hotel with excellent resort amenities.
+Balance Rock is a top in town hotel with excellent resort amenities.
 View more lodges in Bar Harbor.

 Bethel is surrounded by natural beauty of Maine’s lakes and mountains.
-At neighboring Sunday River, skiers and snowboarders have new England’s 2nd largest ski resort, and a great ski town for your vacation stay is just 10 minutes away in Bethel.
-Bethel has great spirit, site of festivals all year round, the y built the world’s tallest snowman here as a hint to their enthusiasm.
+At neighboring Sunday River, skiers and snowboarders have New England’s 2nd largest ski resort, and a great ski town for your vacation stay.
+Bethel has great spirit, its the site of festivals all year round, they built the world’s tallest snowman – that’s a hint to their enthusiasm.
 Grafton Notch State Park nearby is an area for outdoor entertainment year-round from ice climbing in the winter to rock climbing and hiking in summer and fall.
 Bethel has its share of historic inns and bed and breakfasts, among them is the elegant Bethel Inn Resort.
 View more lodges in Bethel.

 With its rich history and nearby attractions, Boothbay Harbor easily makes our best places to visit in Maine.
 During the summertime, this small town is bustling with visitors exploring lighthouses, islands and quiet coves along the coast, marveling at floral designs at the Coastal Maine Botanical Gardens, and savoring the delicacies of fresh seafood from the Maine coast.
 For quiet escapes, stay at the Ocean Point Inn or Linekin Bay Resort both right on the waters edge just a short drive away from town.
 View more lodges in Boothbay Harbor.